War godmother: Creation of the role

+1916- Contemporary criticisms and decline

 In May 1915, the satirical Fantasio magazine launched a scheme called "front flirtation" offering to initiate links between soldiers at the front and women.
 Overwhelmed by correspondence, the paper terminated the scheme after six months.
 On 4 December 1915, La Vie parisienne, published by the Iris agency, printed classified advertisements for soldiers seeking companions, all through an intermediary.
 It was so successful that two pages of advertisements for children seeking adoption were published six months later.
 Up to 300,000 advertisements were printed during World War I. Others published advertisements in publications such as :fr:La Baïonnette, :fr:L'Homme Libre, :fr:La Croix and :fr:Le Journal or looked for companionship through the families and friends of war godmothers.
 The French authorities were also worried about the usage of war godmothers for intelligence purposes - the war minister Millerand himself appealed to the French Minister of the Interior for the correspondence to be monitored and censored; the British authorities were against the practice of such correspondence.
 For these reasons, the number of war godmothers dropped significantly from 1916 although they existed for the duration of the war.
 In 1918 the soldiers' journal Le Poilu advertised a pochette de la marraine [godmother's kit] for serving soldiers to write on.
 Some godmothers had several godsons from different countries and some soldiers several godmothers.

+Nature of the relationships

 The relationships were typically limited to letter-writing (some were just primary-school children) and providing moral comfort.
 Writers came from a number of different countries.
 Belgian soldiers - who were not allowed leave, unlike their French and British counterparts - were particularly reliant on the communications.
 Some correspondents hoped to find a partner: Claudius Billon, later a French air force captain and controller of the resistance in the French southern zone, married his war godmother.
 The letters of Guillaume Apollinaire to his war godmother, Jeanne Burgues-Brun, between 1915 and 1918 were published by éditions Pour les fils de roi in 1948 and then by Éditions Gallimard in 1951.